-Saint Sushi, also came from Saeng’s love for fishing.
-“When we go fishing, we always pass by Sainte-Julie, Sainte-Adèle … I wanted to create a “Saint-Montréal”, and finally it became Saint Sushi bar”.
-Saint Sushi is a blend of Quebec culture and all its influences: “I am Laotian, but I grew up in Montreal.
-I love how the city is filled with people of all nationalities who form a unity.
-Our multi-diversity is what makes us strong and is part of the beauty of the city.
-Even in the kitchen at the Holy Sushi, we’re all different.
-My menu is influenced by all this. ”
+The ‘Saint’ in the restaurant’s name, is connected to Saeng’s love for fishing.
+“When we go fishing, we always pass by Sainte Julie, Sainte Adèle … so I wanted to create my ‘Saint Montreal’, and I finally ended up with ‘Saint Sushi’.”
+Saint Sushi is a blend of Quebec culture and all its influences.
+“I am Laotian, but I grew up in Montreal,” says Saeng.
+“I love how the city is filled with people of all nationalities who come together here.
+Our multi-diversity is what makes us strong and is part of the beauty of Montreal.
+Even in the kitchen at Saint Sushi, we’re all from different places and backgrounds, and the menu is influenced by all this. ”

 Saint Sushi is also a story of friends.
 Saeng wanted to open a restaurant where he and his friends could make a living; nothing pretentious, just a place where they could make good sushi, have fun and work together.

-On the menu, you will find excellent sushi and makis with the most original names: Michael Jackson, Beatles, Bob Marley, Madonna, James Brown, Marvin Gaye or Tupac.
-“My other passion is music as you can see it! (laughs), I have a lot of DJ friends and these sushi are to pay tribute to the artists I grew up with”.
-Sensei sushi is in honor of Tri Du, the sushi master who taught him everything; it’s to pay tribute to him.
-There are also some soups, salads, sashimi and apples, Christmas trees (a classic), sushi and sashimi and makis.
-The menu has about forty options and everything is quite exquisite.
-We strongly advise you to order a tasting menu at 25.50$ per person.
-There is also a lunch menu from 17-19.25$ available at noon and an evening menu (from 2:40pm) at 24-27$.
+On the menu, the excellent sushi and makis have some really whimsical names like Michael Jackson, Beatles, Bob Marley, Madonna, James Brown, Marvin Gaye or Tupac.
+“My other passion is music as you can see (laughs).
+I have a lot of DJ friends and these sushi pay tribute to those artists from the years when I was growing up”.
+‘Sensei sushi’ is in honour of Tri Du, the sushi master who taught Saeng everything and pays tribute to this.
+There are also some soups, salads, sashimi and apples (green apples cut in juliennes), Christmas trees (a classic), sushi and sashimi and makis.
+The menu lists around 40 choices and everything is quite exquisite.
+We strongly suggest you try a tasting menu at $25.50 per person.
+There is also a lunch menu from $17-$19.25 and an evening menu priced between $24-$27.
+Saint Sushi is closed on Mondays.

-What makes the restaurant an exceptional sushi destination is first and foremost the quality of the menu and the kindness of the staff.
+What makes the restaurant such an exceptional sushi destination is first and foremost the quality of the menu and the kindness of the staff.
 “It’s true that our staff are people who have their heart in the right place.
-They have a passion for food and want to do good things for our customers”.
+They have a passion for food and want to do nice things for our customers”.
 Saint Sushi’s clientele is young, dynamic and many of them are regulars.